Little Bernera

 Little Bernera (Beàrnaraigh Beag) is a small island situated off the west coast of the Isle of Lewis in the Outer Hebrides.

 Little Bernera lies between the sea lochs of West and East Loch Roag, immediately to the north of Great Bernera.
 The island rises to a height of 42 m and has an area of 138 ha.
-The west of the island is extremely rugged and differs significantly from the machair land of the eastern side which benefits from the blown shell sand of the picturesque beaches of Tràigh Mhòr and Tràigh na Teampuill.
+The west of the island is extremely rugged and differs significantly from the machair land of the eastern side which benefits from the blown shell sand of the beaches of Tràigh Mhòr and Tràigh na Teampuill.

 History

 The island has evidence of continuous settlement for centuries notably in the remains of former dwellings and chapels.

 The last tenants were forcibly evicted in 1825 when the island was turned into a satellite of Linshader farm.
 Following the clearance of the island the only habitable building as noted on the first edition of the Ordnance Survey was the slated fish curing-house.

 The island also contained a school set up by the SSPCK.

 A few centuries ago, the island was the place where people of Carloway were buried, before a cemetery was built in that village.
 Today, gravestones can still be seen on the island, but are beginning to disappear into the ground.

 The island was owned by Count Robin Mirrlees.
 When he died in 2012 he left the Island to the National Trust for Scotland.